oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-flow/liquibase-jenkins-flow.md

 You may now **proceed to the next lab.**.

 ## Acknowledgements

-* **Authors** - Irina Granat, Consulting Member of Technical Staff, Oracle MAA and Exadata
+* **Authors** - John Lathouwers, Developer Evangelist; Irina Granat, Consulting Member of Technical Staff, Oracle MAA and Exadata
 * **Last Updated By/Date** - Irina Granat, June 2022